izuzanak/uclang/uclang/doc/01_syntax/07_flow_loops.md

 # Flow loops

-This document describes syntax of loops used in uclang.
+This document describes syntax of loops used in Uclang.

 ### While loop statement